 The mounting type of your longboard greatly affects its overall performance.
 In fact, the two types – drop through and top-mounted, ride almost completely differently.

-- Drop-through – These “drop through” the deck of your longboard, and as a result, you’ll notice metal hardware on top.
+- Drop-through – These “drop through” the deck of your best longboard for cruising, and as a result, you’ll notice metal hardware on top.
 These are the lowest to the ground, which is why many downhill longboarders prefer this type for its high top speed.
 In fact, these are also very stable, though they don’t carve as well as the other longboard mounting system.

 It’s very important that your longboard represents you.

-The design of a longboard is often overlooked, but when you’re riding a longboard, who wants a board that doesn’t jibe with their own sense of style?
+The design of a longboard is often overlooked, but when you’re riding the best longboard for cruising, who wants a board that doesn’t jibe with their own sense of style?
 Art styles greatly vary, but fortunately, it’s rare to find a longboard that doesn’t have at least two or three different designs so that you can really display your favorite aesthetic when you’re carving and speeding down the road.